Rattihalli

 The Veerabhadreshwara Car festival is very famous in Rattihalli.

 History

 Rattihalli was popular during the rule of Kadambas of Banavasi and Rashtrakuta.

 Earlier Rattihalli was called as Rashtrapalli by Rashtrakuta.

-17th century later Haidar Ali (Mysore) captured Rattihalli with the help of Fazallula.
-Later Peshwa Madhav Rao captured.
-The war was called as Rattihalli Anvatti War.
+In the 18th century, Haidar Ali (Mysore) captured Rattihalli with the help of Fazallula.
+The town was later captured for the Maratha Confederacy by Peshwa Madhav Rao during the Maratha-Mysore wars.